5argon/MacbookUbuntuTrackpad/README.md

 ## What is it

-If you are dual booting the Macbook with Ubuntu, chance are that your god-like touchpad is now getting more and more annoying for various reasons.
-(This proves that Apple engineer did excellent job on both hardware and software together)
+If you are dual booting the Macbook to Ubuntu, chance is that your god-like touchpad is now getting more and more annoying for various reasons.
+(This proves that Apple engineer did excellent job on both hardware and software together.)

 For touchpad lovers like me this is not acceptable.
 Luckily Ubuntu's Synaptic driver and its corresponding `synclient` allows tuning of various parameters.

 Some settings might differ from person to person, even so this might be a good starting point for further tweaking.
 This settings tried to get the touchpad working in Ubuntu as close to OSX as possible.
-However there is some flaws that I did not address yet.
+However there are some flaws that I did not address yet.

 This is for Macbook with **Force Touch trackpad**, if you wish to use it with earlier Macbooks, you might want all the `TapButton` to be `1` to enable tapping.